"Don't shoot yourself in the foot" the old adage states.

-The graph on the right shows recent world coffee prices - in obvious decline.
-Alternatively; the price we paid for Nepali coffee increased 20% in 2012 and 25% in 2013.
+The graph on the right shows recent coffee prices - both world-wide and also in nepal.
+The price we paid for Nepali coffee increased 20% in 2012 and 25% in 2013.
 By all indications it will increase by another 30% this year.
 "Why?

 1. "Seller's Market" - the current local coffee situation is one in which demand significantly outstrips supply.

 2. "Time Lag" Between Demand & Production - with coffee prices currently "high," a considerable investment is being made in more planting.
 Remember, however, that it requires roughly 5 years from the time a coffee bush is planted until in comes into "full production."

 3. "Skewed Export Market" - small quantities of coffee are being exported for significantly-high prices.
 As all farmers strive toward this unsustainable level, it artificially drives the price of local coffee high.

 US$ 5.51/kg - Current FOB Port cost of a world-class Central American coffee.